flatironinstitute/kachery-cloud/README.md

 # kachery-cloud

-> :warning: This project is in alpha stage of development.
+> :warning: This project is in BETA.

 > **IMPORTANT**: This package is intended for collaborative sharing of data for scientific research.
 It should not be used for other purposes.

 Share scientific research data in the cloud using Python.

-Kachery-cloud is the foundation of [figurl](https://github.com/flatironinstitute/figurl).
+Kachery-cloud is a core part of [figurl](https://github.com/flatironinstitute/figurl).

 Contents